rajivth/DataOneAssigment/README.md

-# Project Title

-Movie Dash Board Web Interface
+#Movie Dash Board Web Interface

-## Getting Started

-Movie Dash Board Web Interface is a system for track down of movies history for assocation of director , actress/actresses ,and thier review.
+Movie Dash Board Web Interface is a system for track down of movies for thier assocation of director , actress/actresses ,and review.

-### Prerequisites
+### Installation Requirement

 1. Without Docker
 *	Min Requirement of Software JDK 1.8 / JRE1.8 (Window System)